openshift/oadp-operator/docs/developer/olm_hacking.md

 - After running these commands, install OADP Operator from the `README` instructions.

-When the installation is succeeded, create a Velero CRD instance from the `README` instructions.
+When the installation is succeeded, create a DataProtectionApplication (DPA) CRD instance from the `README` instructions.

 Post completion of all the above steps, you can check if the operator was